PrashantAv/ContactsRepositoryForInteview/README.md

 4) Contact Project Details Structure

-- Repository pattern is used as solution is decouped from database provider and we can use different database like oracle,Mysql, or any NO relational Db with minimal code change
+- Repository pattern is used as solution to decouple the data access from database provider and we can use different database like oracle,Mysql, or any NO relational Db with minimal code change

 - .\Repository\IContactRepository - Inteface with insert,update,delete,List like CRUD operations